nghttp2/nghttp2/README.rst

 ``deflatehd``.

-With ``-d`` option, the extra ``header_table`` key is added and its associated value contains the state of dyanmic header table after the corresponding header set was processed.
-The value contains following
+With ``-d`` option, the extra ``header_table`` key is added and its associated value includes the state of dyanmic header table after the corresponding header set was processed.
+The value includes at least following keys:
-keys:

 entries
     The entry in the header table.
 If ``referenced`` is ``true``, it